 Provide the following information for your new Device Provisioning service instance and click Create.

-- Resource group: This field allows you to create a new resource group, or choose an existing one to contain the new instance.
+Resource group: This field allows you to create a new resource group, or choose an existing one to contain the new instance.
 Choose the same resource group that contains the Iot hub you created above, for example, TestResources.
 By putting all related resources in a group together, you can manage them together.
 For example, deleting the resource group deletes all resources contained in that group.
-For more information, see Use resource groups to manage your Azure resources.
+For more information, see Manage Azure Resource Manager resource groups.